I. Executive Summary

 - Where is this policy referenced?

-The policy is published on the Academic Policies & Procedures webpage of the Provost website, in the Degree Requirements & Academic Policies section of the Undergraduate Catalog, and on the General Education webpages of the University College website.
+The policy is published on the Academic Policies & Procedures webpage of the Provost website, in the Degree Requirements & Academic Policies section of the Undergraduate Catalog, and on the General Education webpages of the University College website. - Which students are covered under this policy?

 This policy applies to all undergraduate students at UNC Charlotte.